ioccc-src/winner/next/guidelines.md

 their submissions.
 In some cases tools have a "Save As" option that will prevent such trailing control-M's being added.

-One should restrict libcurses to portable features found on BSD or Linux curses.
+One should restrict libcurses to portable features found on both BSD and Linux curses.

 <p class="leftbar">
 If you do `#include <curses.h>` make **CERTAIN** you link in curses (i.e.